-There is a greater area of debate to be explored here regarding how new modular instrument performance is disrupting the performance conventions of other forms of established western music, including ideas around digital laptop-based music performance.
+There is a greater area of debate to be explored here regarding how new modular instrument performance is disrupting the performance conventions of established western music, including ideas around digital laptop-based music performance.
 Conventions developed to aid the perceived validity of music performance are now being challenged, not just by technology, presence, gesture or the style of music, but by what can be considered as a truly live performance.

 References